JOHN CHARLES FRÉMONT AND THE TOPEKA FORT RILEY ROAD

 When Fort Riley and Topeka were established in 1853 and 1854 this old reliable route began to be called the Topeka Ft.
 Riley Road.
 A popular stage line advertised it as the “Nearest and Best Route between Fort Riley and the eastern part of Kansas”.

-Between 1857 and 1861 slaves seeking their freedom in Canada, used this road on what was probably the westernmost branch of the Underground Railroad.
+Between 1857 and 1861 enslaved people seeking their freedom in Canada, used this road on what was probably the westernmost branch of the Underground Railroad.
 A dramatic account by Charles Leonhardt called The Last Train documents an 1860 trip along a route that went up the Wakarusa, to Bloomington, Auburn, the Harvey Settlement, and Wabaunsee.
 After crossing the Kaw River they continued on to Centralia, eventually joining the Lane Trail at Nebraska City.

 Today, this portion of the trail is recognized by the National Park Service as an authenticated Underground Railroad Site in their commemorative Network to Freedom Program.